 - To positively address genital dysphoria associated with gender dysphoria

-The majority of transgender individuals at LTC will achieve a good functioning neovagina with a depth of up to 20 – 22cm.
+The majority of transgender individuals at London Transgender Clinic will achieve a good functioning neovagina with a depth of up to 20 – 22cm.
 The majority of our patients having this as a primary GCS/SRS have the ability to orgasm following surgery.

 How much does it cost?